 Nebraska residents can apply for a concealed handgun permit.
 However, if a person is convicted of misdemeanor, domestic violence or subject to a restraining order, that person may not purchase or possess firearms.
 Illegal arms in Nebraska include machine guns, short rifles or short shotguns, defaced firearms and stolen firearms.

-Despite these current regulations, lives were lost in the Route 91 Harvest Country Music Festival and the tragedy will not be forgotten.
-While opinions on gun control may be diverse, our attitude towards the safety of the public should not be.
+Despite these current regulations, lives were lost in the Route 91 Harvest Country Music Festival and the tragedy will not soon be forgotten.